Overview

 -

-Residential and commercial heating
+Residential and commercial gas utility systems

 -

-Transportation
+Transportation and mobility

 Fuel cell electric vehicles (FCEVs) for passenger and freight transport are an emerging market that currently represent a small fraction of global vehicle fleets compared to internal combustion engine vehicles and battery electric vehicles.
-However, FCEV potential is promising and the number of transportation applications is growing.
+The FCEV potential is promising and the number of transportation applications is growing.

 -